Building Steady Relationships In Unsteady Seasons

 Couples Therapy

 Maybe you’ve been arguing about the same things, or maybe there’s barely any arguing at all, just distance.
 You might feel more like roommates than partners, or wonder if you’re even on the same page about your future.
-Couples therapy is a space to slow down the cycle, learn how to really hear each other, and strengthen a connection.
+Relational therapy is a space to slow down the cycle, learn how to really hear each other, and strengthen a connection.

 Here are some of the concerns I often work with in couples therapy: